 Benefits of Strength Training

-Burn more calories, reduce body fat, and increase lean muscle mass — where do I sign up?
+Burn more calories, reduce body fat, and increase lean muscle mass—where do I sign up?
 Strength training helps you do all of the above efficiently.
 And that’s just the icing on the cake when it comes to the advantages of strength training.

 Increased Muscle Strength, Endurance, and Control

 The resistance used in strength training challenges your muscles, ultimately increasing muscular strength.
 Through continuous repetition, strength training also helps with muscular endurance.
 This improves your ability to perform certain exercises for a longer duration.
 And when you strengthen your muscles, you gain more control of them.
 Say hello to improved coordination and motor skills.
+These are the benefits that enhance your overall well-being.

 Improved Bone Density